quantachroma/RakshaSootra-AI/README.md

 around a wrist to safeguard a person, this system threads together individual citizen fraud reports into one connected shield against digital scam syndicates.

+AI for Digital Public Safety: Defeating Counterfeiting, Fraud & Digital Arrest Scams

 Instead of treating every scam as an isolated incident, RakshaSootra acts as a unified security checkpoint that catches fraudsters at the four main doors they use to steal money: malicious links, coercive calls/messages, manipulated payments, and fake investment pitches — and then connects the dots across citizens to reveal the syndicate behind them.